 - 132-item semi-quantitative food-frequency questionnaire (FFQ) about dietary intake over the past year.

-- Linear regression models with estimating by generalized estimating equations was used to examine the cross-sectional relationship between consumption of FFA and body mass index, adjusting for correlations among the small numbers of siblings in the cohort and the three-year longitudinal relationship between change in consumption of FFA and change in BMI, adjusting for correlated observations
+- Linear regression models with estimating by generalized estimating equations was used to examine the cross-sectional relationship between consumption of FFA and BMI, adjusting for correlations among the small numbers of siblings in the cohort and the three-year longitudinal relationship between change in consumption of FFA and change in BMI, adjusting for correlated observations

 - All models were fit separately for boys and girls, but results were combined and adjusted for gender when gender-specific estimates were similar